Leonard scores 36, Raptors beat Bucks 118-112 in 2 OTs

 Toronto fell behind 9-0 early in a blowout loss in Game 2, but turned that around in Game 3.
 After Antetokounmpo made a layup for the opening basket of the game, Siakam replied with a hook shot, Gasol followed with a 3 and the Raptors didn’t trail again in regulation.

-Powell scored 10 points on five shots in the first, including a pair of 3-pointers, and Toronto led 30-21 after one.
-Gasol, who had eight points in Games 1 and 2 combined, also made a two from long range and scored eight in the first.
+Powell scored 10 points on five shots in the first, including a pair of 3-pointers, and Toronto led 30-21.
+Gasol, who had eight points in Games 1 and 2 combined, also made two from long range and scored eight in the first.

-The Bucks shot 7 for 21 in the opening quarter.
-Five of their made baskets were 3-pointers.
+“After a tough Game 2 personally, you want to come out and get rid of the bad taste,” Gasol said.

+Gasol played with five fouls for part of the fourth quarter and the entire overtime.

 Leonard scored 11 points in the second and Lowry added eight, but Pat Connaughton made two of Milwaukee’s five 3-pointers as the Bucks closed the gap.
 The Raptors led 58-51 at halftime.

-Siakam scored eight points in the third but the Raptors made six turnovers, leading to nine points for the Bucks.
 Toronto took a narrow 77-75 lead into the fourth.

 TIP-INS

 Bucks: Milwaukee made six turnovers in the first quarter, leading to 10 points for the Raptors.
-They finished with 20, leading to 21 points for Toronto. … Antetokounmpo and Lopez each made five field goals, but no other Bucks starter had more than three.
+They finished with 20, leading to 21 points for Toronto. … The Bucks shot 7 for 21 in the opening quarter.
+Five of their made baskets were 3-pointers.

 Raptors: Toronto’s Danny Green missed his first eight shots before hitting a tiebreaking 3 to open the scoring in the first overtime. … The Raptors recorded an assist on 17 of their first 18 baskets. … Gasol had four assists in the first quarter.
-He finished with seven. ….
-Leonard entered having made 20 consecutive free throws.
-He made his first of the game but missed the second.
-Lowry holds the Raptors playoff record for consecutive free throws, making 25 straight in 2014. … Comedian Mike Myers attended the game.
+He finished with seven. … Comedian Mike Myers attended the game.

 UP NEXT